manoastudentkitchen/manoastudentkitchen.github.io/index.md

 The following sections document the development history of Manoa Student Kitchen.

-[Milestone 1: Mockup & Deployment]
+## Milestone 1: Mockup development

 This milestone was started on April 5, 2017 and ended on April 13, 2017.

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 To simplify things, the mockup was developed as a Meteor app.
 This meant that each page was a template and that FlowRouter was used to implement routing to the pages.

 (https://github.com/manoastudentkitchen/m1)

+## Milestone 2: Data model development